 Looking down, the wide blue waters of Montego Bay stretch out invitingly from the Jamaican shoreline, with the luxurious 'cottages' of the Sandals Hotel perched on the edge of their private beach.
-It is an inviting prospect, but one which, for the moment, I decide to pass on . . .

 Yes, sad to say, it's not for real, it's the Internet - that sprawling worldwide computer network.
-Armchair travel has a whole new meaning when, with a laptop atop your lap and a modem by your side, you can skip across the globe on the World Wide Web from Abidjan to Zanzibar, alighting on everything from the Eurostar timetable to the latest malaria alerts for East Africa . . .
+Armchair travel has a whole new meaning when, with a laptop atop your lap and a modem by your side, you can skip across the globe on the World Wide Web from Abidjan to Zanzibar, alighting on everything from the Eurostar timetable to the latest malaria alerts for East Africa ...

-In some ways, it's the ultimate in eco-tourism, dropping in on distant lands without ripping holes in the ozone layer . . .
+In some ways, it's the ultimate in eco-tourism, dropping in on distant lands without ripping holes in the ozone layer ...